 Skateboarding ‘Park’

-The park style skatepark design is a typical bowl type design.
+The park style skatepark design is a typically of a bowl type design.
 The bowl is a design style that evolved out of the skating of swimming pools in the 1970s.
-This design style developed using longer radiuses, which make it easier to skate than traditional pools, which had very tight transitions.
-Special metal coping is now used at the top of the bowl to make grind tricks more practical.

 The design of the ‘Park’ style skateparks often have a nod to the street style, with a ledge or flat bank incorporated in the bowl orientated design.